sodadata/docs/soda-cl/numeric-metrics.md

 Use `between` for checks with change-over-time thresholds as much as possible to trigger check failures when the measurement falls outside of a range of acceptable values.
 This practice ensures that you get visibility into changes that either exceed or fall short of threshold expectations.

-Note that checks with change-over-time thresholds define a failed state for data quality.
-This is unlike all other SodaCL metrics and checks in which you define a passing state.

 ```yaml
 checks for dim_customer: